itsMapleLeaf/reacord/packages/docs-new/src/docs/getting-started.md

 ---
 order: 0
-meta:
 title: Getting Started
 description: Learn how to get started with Reacord.
 ---

 # Getting Started